 Note: You must have a process in place for accepting food scraps from the community which includes following all essential health and safety guidance.
 EcoMatters has developed health and safety risk assessment templates for large scale Bokashi, worm farms, and traditional composting systems.

-We will connect you with your local Compost Collective Facilitator, so they can offer you ongoing support and advice.
+We will introduce you to your local Compost Collective Facilitator, who can offer ongoing support and expert advice tailored to your hub’s needs.